bentil078/booking-laravel/README.md

 # booking-laravel
 Booking is a laravel application with Three user roles.
 The roles are Admin, Instructor  and Member/User.

-Instructor are to schedule a class and delete/cancel classes.
+Instructors are to schedule a class and delete/cancel classes.

 Users are to check for available classes and book for any of the classes available